-Applicants must return electronic copies of the signed and completed application form (Word and PDF format) and the required supporting information mike.rayner@essex.gov.uk by noon on 25th May 2016.
+Applicants must return electronic copies of the signed and completed application form (Word and PDF format) and the required supporting information to Mike Rayner at South East Local Enterprise Partnership lep@essex.gov.uk and ensure that it is received by xxxx at 12noon.
+Please also cc mike.rayner@essex.gov.uk .
 If you have any difficulties sending the email please contact Mike Rayner on 07540 671663.
-Applications will be forwarded on to the relevant federated area for consideration.